By Tammy Cohen, PHR, SHRM-CP

-Every technological jump comes with risks.
+Every technological jump comes with risks, be it from the ones firms like Parasoft can help with on the technology front, or internal issues.
 Success lies within the managers who can discern and sort out the diamond in the rough, while staying on task and meeting company expectations and requirements.
-Each company and every management team has their style and opinion on what is needed currently and in the future to be a successful resource to employees.
-Whether it is IoT, gamification, or biometrics—each company has individual needs.
+Each company and every management team has their style and opinion on what is needed currently and in the future to be a successful resource to employees, whether it be in the charity jobs sector or any other.
+Whether it is IoT, gamification, or biometrics-each company has individual needs.
 Here are some thoughts on the benefits and the drawbacks of AI in HR.

 The positive impact of AI in HR